Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Other margins of adjustment to minimum wage hikes

 \subsection{Productivity: a discussion}

-Productivity is another channel through which the minimum wage may affect firms and workers, and several mechanisms have been proposed in the literature.
+Productivity is further channel through which the minimum wage may affect firms and workers, and several mechanisms have been proposed in the literature.
 Since the minimum wage reduces the price of physical capital relative to labor, firms may substitute machinery for workers. \cite{mayernis2018} find evidence of this in the context of the 2004 minimum wage reform in China.
 However, I view this scenario as unlikely in the cannabis context, since cannabis production leaves little scope for technological adjustments.
-Most producer-processors grow cannabis indoors in a setting averse to mechanization, and most cannabis is harvested, dried, and trimmed by hand to produce aesthetically pleasing, higher-priced buds \citep{miller2022}.
+Most producers grow cannabis indoors in a setting averse to mechanization, and most cannabis is harvested, dried, and trimmed by hand to produce aesthetically pleasing, higher-priced buds \citep{miller2022}.

 \cite{ku2022} proposes a different mechanism through which the minimum wage might affect productivity: if the minimum wage causes workers to anticipate potential layoffs, workers may increase their individual effort to avoid being laid off.
-Alternatively, firms may substitute out of low-skilled workers and into high-skilled workers.
+Alternatively, firms may substitute out of low-skilled labor and into high-skilled labor.
 I do not observe employment at the establishment level so I cannot test either of these mechanisms.

 The cost shock could also induce firms to adopt better management or organizational practices, which has been shown to increase productivity without the need for physical capital investment \citep{bloom2013,atkin2017}.
-Unfortunately, I do not observe worker or firm productivity and therefore cannot rule out this channel.
+To the extent that productivity-enhancing changes to business processes are implemented, they are likely long-term adjustments that carry a considerable lag before any productivity gains are realized.
+In that case, pass-through effects would decrease with successive minimum wage hikes.
+Yet I find the opposite to be true: of the three minimum wage events in my sample period, event 1 has the smallest pass-through effects while event 3 has the largest.
+Ultimately, however, I do not observe worker or firm productivity and therefore cannot rule out this channel.